NecipAkgz/fhevm-example-factory/docs/basic/decryption/user-decrypt-multiple-values.md

 import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * @notice Demonstrates user decryption of multiple encrypted values with different types.
+ * @notice Decrypting multiple encrypted values of different types for a user.
+ *         Shows how to handle ebool, euint32, and euint64 in one contract.
+ *         Each value requires individual permission grants - there's no batching
+ *         for permissions (unlike input proofs).
+Demonstrates the pattern of
+ *         granting allowThis() for each value separately.
  *
  * @dev Each value needs separate permission grants (no batching).
  *      ⚠️ Cannot batch permission grants - must call allow() for each value!